12mv2/file-structure-automation/README.md

 This method is ideal for developers, system administrators, and anyone who frequently needs to set up directories and files in a consistent, repeatable manner.
 Save time and ensure accuracy by scripting your file structure creation!

+**Note: This repository is intended for macOS only, y'all are still our comrades Matt and Winston**

 ### 1. So first things first

 - Decide on your file structure (look at your syllabus, work schedule, etc.)